csarosi/disc2radmc/README.md

 # Welcome to disc2radmc by Dr. Sebastian Marino

-disc2radmc is a python package to create debris disc models that can be fed into RADMC3D to create synthetic images.
+Disc2radmc is a python package to create debris disc models that can be fed into RADMC3D to create synthetic images of dust and gas.

 ## Installation

-for now git clone the repository and then add to your path.
+For now git clone the repository and then add to your path.
 Pip installation coming soon...

 ## Usage

-See example in [docs/example_make_image/make_model.py](https://github.com/SebaMarino/disc2radmc/blob/main/docs/example_make_image/make_model.py) to know how to use it.
-Docs coming soon...
+See example in [docs/examples/Dust_model.ipynb](https://github.com/SebaMarino/disc2radmc/blob/main/docs/examples/Dust_model.ipynb) to know how to make images of dust.

 ## Credits